 Although I am no nutrition or health expert, these benefits do sound great.
 Intermittent fasting is a great tool for weight loss and is a lot easier to stick to than those strict diets.

 There are various types of IF that you can try and all these methods are effective if you do them properly.
 The great thing is, as there are different versions of this technique you can choose one that suits your lifestyle best and helps to accomplish your weight loss goals.

 Here are 6 of the most popular types of intermittent fasting:

 1. The 5:2 method

 Fast for 2 days per week and eat normally for the rest of the 5 days.
 Alternatively, men can consume 600 calories and women can eat 500 calories during the 2 fasting days.

 2. Alternate day fasting

 Fast for 24 hours every alternate day per week.
-Fast one day, eat the next day and repeat this process throughout the week.
-If you need to eat on fasting days, restrict you consumption to 25% of your total calorie requirement.
+Fast one day, eat the next day, and repeat this process throughout the week.
+If you need to eat on fasting days, restrict your consumption to 25% of your total calorie requirement.